antonpichka/library_architecture_mvvm_modify/package/README.md

 #### NamedVM

-- Private methods names (Only in callback methods):
+- Private methods names, which are used in callback methods:
 - - Summary in the form of variables: | Example:
 - - - Summary in the form of variables:
 - - - - numberQQ${In which "method" did this madness begin ?}QQ${What "method" started this madness ?}